 If you want to get crafty, try making a pinwheel like this one from Red Ted Art.
 You should find it spins more on windy days.

-Inspiration Laboratories makes a great model hurricane.
+Inspiration Laboratories makes an excellent model hurricane.

 Storm in a Jar